 Or, they’re in a marsh on their draft horses and parts of the marsh are too deep even for their drafts to traverse and instead there is a show jumping race in the middle of the marsh to get them from point A to point B.

 There are also other standard platformer game options, like rebuilding bridges.
 (We have a puzzle game for that.)
 Unlocking different doors in various ways.
-Or you might have to own a specific type of horse in order to move the tree that blocking the path.
-(That is if you don’t have rot/disease magic.)
+Or players might have to own a specific type of horse in order to move the tree that blocking the path.
+(That is if they don’t have rot/disease magic.)

 Using platformer mechanics in the environment will give the player something to puzzle out and more places to explore once they gain more magic and unlock districts than simply riding from point A to point B and hope for some hills or mountain paths.

 Now how can we utilize magic in our platformer mechanics?
 For this, we need to look to Okami and Ratchet and Clank.
-You can lower and raise water.
+Players can lower and raise water.
 Turn water from liquid to a solid.
 Use the wind to turn a windmill and move bridges.
 Summon lightning to power a door or a dam.
-You can use magic to grow plants and make a ‘natural bridge.’
-You can use magic to lift and lower rocks.
+They can use magic to grow plants and make a ‘natural bridge.’
+They can use magic to lift and lower rocks.
 Or to grow big and small.
 Or even to tame a pegasus and glide between extra long platforms.

 The possibilities of how to make a map more dynamic with magic and mini-games really in only limited to the imagination of the game devs.
 Having different areas of the map only accessible if the player has mastered certain types of magic will hopefully encourage the player to explore the map multiple times.